adrianblynch/hapi-backbone-marionette/readme.md

-# Hapi with Backbone
+# Hapi with Backbone and Marionette

-Bare bones Hapi and Backbone to show a list of users.
+Bare bones Hapi and Backbone with Marionette to show a list of users.

 This repo serves both the data and the static files for simplicity.